digiforce-platform/o-spreadsheet-react/README.md

 # odoo-spreadsheet-react
-Example implementation of o-spreadsheet (aka Odoo Spreadsheet) in a React project using Vite
+Implementation of o-spreadsheet (aka Odoo Spreadsheet) in a React project using Vite